 Fruits and vegetables

-These are a great source of healthy fats, fiber, protein, zinc and vitamin E. Stir chopped walnuts into your morning oatmeal, have a handful of almonds as a snack or sprinkle on your salad at lunch or dinner time.
+Nuts and seeds are a reliable source of healthy fats, fiber, protein, zinc, and vitamin E. Stir chopped walnuts into your morning oatmeal, have a handful of almonds as a snack or sprinkle on your salad at lunch or dinner time.
 Not appetizing?
-Try a simple cracker that is made of nuts and seeds and it might go down easier.
+Try a simple cracker that is made of nuts and seeds.

-Not only can warm liquids soothe a sore throat and alleviate congestion, they also help you to stay hydrated.
-Green tea is also rich in antioxidants that support the immune system.
-Add fresh lemon or ginger for an added nutritional (and flavor!) boost.
+If you’re tired of water, green tea is also rich in antioxidants that support the immune system.
+Add fresh lemon or ginger for an added flavor and a nutritional boost.